Devala Gorrick: Early career

 Gorrick began serious club football at 15 with the former Ajax Orlando Prospects, which was formed as an affiliate to the Dutch pro team Ajax Amsterdam.

 When Gorrick was 15 he was sent to the Bundesliga's Bayer Leverkusen Academy for training and trials.
 He spent three months there gaining professional exposure and experience.
 He played matches with the youth academy, as well as gained direct training from top flight players such as Hans-Jörg Butt, Lúcio, Klaus Toppmöller and more.

 At age 16 Gorrick was sent to Vienna, Austria to house and train with the academy of Austria Wien football club.
 He spent 2 months with the academy and played matches with the U-16 and U-17 teams.
 He gained coaching and mentoring from the renowned coach Christoph Daum.

 College

 After playing goalkeeper for Santa Fe High School he began his college career with Tyler Junior College in Texas.
 He was then transferred his junior year to Barry University in Miami where he was the starting goalkeeper his Junior and Senior year posting a 1.73 GAA and was honored as Defensive player of the week on four occasions and also added to the Athletic Deans list.
 He received his degree in 2009 in Advertising.

 Club career

 Bayamon FC

-Gorrick started his professional career at Bayamon FC in Puerto Rico.
+Gorrick started his professional career at FC Barcelona in Puerto Rico.
 He started 10 games, posted 5 shutouts with a 0.70 GAA.
 Gorrick played an important role in helping lead Bayamon to be Puerto Rico Soccer League Champions in 2009, winning on aggregate 3–2 over Atletico de San Juan FC.